Skip to main content

 sudo ethercatctl start

-1. If using IgH 1.5.x (default firmware version for S100) and NetworkManager is configured not to manage the master network port, you need to manually enable the network port before use:
+1. If using IgH 1.5.x (default firmware version for S100) and NetworkManager is configured not to manage the master port, you need to manually bring up the port before use:

-1. If using IgH 1.5.x (default firmware version for S600) and NetworkManager is configured not to manage the master network port, you need to manually enable the network port before use:
+1. If using IgH 1.5.x (default firmware version for S600) and NetworkManager is configured not to manage the master port, you need to manually bring up the port before use:

 sudo ip link set dev eth0 up

-# If the master network port is eth1, replace with eth1
+# If the master port is eth1, replace with eth1

 1. Check the master using user-space commands: